uabrc/uabrc.github.io/docs/account/xias/3_guest_create_xias_account.md

     If you did not receive this email, or are missing the code, please visit <https://idm.uab.edu/xias/ivc>.
 On this page, you will be asked to enter your registered email address and select proceed.
 If this still does not work, please contact <AskIT@uab.edu> for assistance.

 1. To enter the invite code received in the mail, please visit <https://idm.uab.edu/xias/reg>.
 On this page, fill in the form to complete the registration process.
-A semantic form element is used on the page.

     - In the E-mail address field, enter the email address you provided to your Sponsor.